Winchester 91 Exceptional

 What's it like Living in Winchester?

-Winchester has a livability score of 90/100 and is ranked #2 in Massachusetts and #32 in the USA.
-Compared to the United States average, Winchester ranks among some of the best places to live in the country!
+Using data and statistics Winchester has received a livability score of 91/100.
+This score is ranked in the 99th percentile when compared to all other cities.
+Clearly, Winchester is doing something right, as this score ranks well above the average of most cities.
 The cherry on top is that Winchester also ranks in the top 10 percent of all cities.
-Based on the rankings for each individual category, Winchester has received high marks for amenities (A+), crime (A+), education (A+) and housing (B-).
-The bad news for Winchester, there are some categories for which it does not rank well, this includes: cost of living (F).
+Based on the grades for each individual category, Winchester has been rewarded with high marks for amenities (A+), crime (A+), education (A+) and housing (B+).
+There are some categories that Winchester ranks poorly for, including: cost of living (F).
+It might be worth taking a closer look to find out why.

 Test scores serve as a vital gauge of a school's academic prowess and the proficiency of its students.
 They play a pivotal role in assessing whether local schools can deliver a robust educational foundation for children.
 In Winchester, the schools boast an impressive average test score of 81%, significantly higher than the national average.
 This outstanding academic achievement not only reflects the excellence of the local educational system, but also indicates the potential for students to thrive academically, making it an attractive destination for families seeking a high-quality education for their children.